How Dads Can Help With Sleep Training: Father’s Day Special Edition

 “How can Dads help with sleep training?” is a question my sleep coaching clients ask me A LOT.
 When baby arrives, Dads oftentimes feel a little left out and like they can’t do much to help.
 I remember my husband sharing these feelings with me when our boys were newborns.

-Many Dads want to be involved but feel like that can’t or they don’t know what to do.
+Many Dads want to be involved but feel like they can’t or they don’t know what to do.
 If the baby is nursing, oftentimes the little one will find more comfort being in Mom’s arms.
 Sometimes Dad doesn’t feel confident in his abilities to take care of his infant.
 This can leave him feeling unsure of how to help.

 In honor of Father’s Day, we are sharing our top 5 tips on how Dads can help with sleep training